What is CI

 First of all, by this definition CI is not limited to the area of the programming or software development.
 Indeed, one can and should consider CI practice applied to any kind of production workflow:

 Production starts with an artifact.
-It can be a software application, but it may as well be a book, or picture, or building.
+It can be a software, but it may as well be a book, or a picture, or a building.
 Artifact has a certain current state, for example, the concept of a book written on a napkin.
-And then there is a goal - the target state of an artifact we plan to reach (i.e. 450 pages in a hard cover).
+And then there is a goal – the target state of an artifact we plan to reach (i.e. 450 pages in a hard cover).

 Production workflow is the process of modifying the artifact, carrying it through the sequence of intermediate states to the predefined goal.

-Remark: As you may see the nature of continuous integration is actually quantum.
-As it follows from the definition, continuous integration is performed by applying small atomic changes - "quants".
+Remark: As you may see the nature of continuous integration is actually quantum: continuous integration is performed by applying small atomic changes – “quants”.
 And all continuous integration workflows work with discrete chunks of data, rather than continuous streams.

 Another important note is that the above definition doesn't imply a specific implementation of the production workflow.

-In the day to day conversations "doing CI" often means setting up a build service which runs certain tasks, build scripts and tests, triggered by certain events.
+In day to day conversations “doing CI” often refers to setting up a build service which runs certain tasks, build scripts and tests, triggered by certain events.
 But the CI concept itself does not require deployment automation, test coverage or Slack notifications of failed builds.